BatuCanGD/Sorcerer-Showdown/README.md

 | `HitsCurseUsers` | CE users only; `PhysicallyGifted` targets are immune (Heavenly Restriction) |
 | `HitsEveryone` | All characters including `PhysicallyGifted` |

-Register by including in `DomainList.h` and adding to `GetDomainByName` in `Creator.cpp` for JSON support.
+Register by adding to `GetDomainByName` or `GetCounterDomainByName` in `Creator.cpp` for JSON support.

 ---